 Walk away from the person or situation that causes your anger to rise.
 Give yourself a break.
 Parents refer to this as putting themselves into time out.
 Communicate with the other person that you need a break.
 This allows you to cool down and revisit the situation later.

 If you tend to relive situations that get your anger up, work on avoiding this practice.
 Instead, re-focus your attention on something that makes you feel good.
 Doing so means that you need to catch yourself while playing a negative memory over and over in your mind.
 However, sometimes doing anger management on your own doesn’t work.

 Getting Professional Help for an Anger Problem

-Anger management techniques can be a tremendous help for the person struggling with an anger problem.
+Anger management techniques from PACE Mental Health can be a tremendous help for the person struggling with an anger problem.
 However, for someone whose anger is overwhelming, it could be beneficial to undergo anger management therapy.
 For example, you might be dealing with an underlying mental health condition that expresses itself in negative thinking.
 Work with a therapist for best results.